 One September 13, 2018 there was a disaster involving gas lines exploding that killed one person, injured some 25 others and damaged or destroyed dozens of homes and businesses.
-The incident occurred in Massachusetts and affected three small towns in a localized area.
+The incident occurred in Massachusetts and affected three small towns in a localized Merrimack Valley area.
 The tragedy occurred without any warning and the effects are still being felt and being dealt with almost 2 months later as Columbia Gas Company works to deal with the fallout, lawsuits, and damages from the explosions.

 Federal investigators who have been looking into this deadly natural gas explosions have uncovered some surprising details about the gas company and the events that led up to the incident.
 They are blaming faulty work orders given to the work crews by the local utility.
 The investigators say Columbia Gas failed to instruct the workers to deactivate pressure sensors when taking an old cast-iron gas main out of service.
 “When those sensors detected a drop in gas pressure in the decommissioned main on Sept.
 13, the system automatically increased the pressure in the new, plastic gas main.
 Within minutes, houses across Lawrence, Andover and North Andover began to explode from a buildup of natural gas” (Massachusetts Natural Gas Explosion).